nspcc-dev/neofs-node/cmd/neofs-adm/docs/subnetwork-creation.md

 # NeoFS subnetwork creation

 This is a short guide on how to create NeoFS subnetworks.
-This guide considers that side chain and inner ring (alphabet nodes) have already been deployed and side chain contains deployed `subnet` contract.
+This guide considers that the sidechain and the inner ring (alphabet nodes) have already been deployed and the sidechain contains a deployed `subnet` contract.

 ## Prerequisites

-To follow this guide you need:
+To follow this guide, you need:
-- neo-go side chain RPC endpoint;
+- neo-go sidechain RPC endpoint;
 - latest released version of [neofs-adm](https://github.com/nspcc-dev/neofs-node/releases);
 - wallet with NeoFS account.